ManuCutillas/CibelesJS/README.md

 There are not many JavaScript frameworks "Made in Spain".
-This one will be adapted to the idiosyncrasy of our beautiful country, with a built-in censorship capability and a software factory approach: it will allow analysts to specify the work and programmers to actually write the code.
+This one will be adapted to the idiosyncrasy of our beautiful country, with built-in censorship capabilities and a software factory approach: it will allow analysts to specify the work and programmers to actually write the code.

+## Plugins

+Currently there is only one plugin, aptly called "censorship".
+Please contribute your own with a [pull request](https://github.com/madridjs/CibelesJS#fork-destination-box).

 ## Philosophy